-A nominal entry fee of \$30.00 is required from non-CCYC members for the 4 race series, (payment is required at time of registration), payment can also be paid at CCYC at the front desk, prior to (February 9) the $2^{nd}$ Series Race, if they wish to be eligible to receive one of the trophy awards.
+A nominal entry fee of \$30.00 is required from non-CCYC members for, (payment is required at time of registration), payment can also be paid at CCYC at the front desk, prior to (June 6), if they wish to be eligible to receive one of the awards.
 Boats racing after the close date will not be scored.
 All participants must submit and fill out the electronic form is giving consent to race.